 Conversational IVR Provides Better Customer Support

 Customer satisfaction is a critical concept for customer success professionals to understand and live by, and it’s actually about more than a money-back guarantee.

 Conversational IVR modernizes conventional IVR principles with innovations such as AI and machine learning.
 Instead of navigating push-button menu flows, users can provide spoken inquiries reducing the friction and poor user experience of legacy systems.
-Smart IVR has the ability to provide responses to complex enquiries and give a response in real time within seconds.
+Smart IVR has the ability to provide responses to complex enquiries and give a response in real-time within seconds.
 Tasks that used to require a lengthy phone call can now often be done quickly and easily.

-At the same time technology can be leveraged to provide streamlined features: sentiment analysis, fall-back handling, even energy detection tracking to provide better support.
+At the same time technology can be leveraged to provide streamlined features: sentiment analysis, call routing, fall-back handling, even energy detection tracking to provide better support.
 And if the customer needs to speak to someone or requests to do so, we can connect them to an agent seamlessly and retain all the information already shared in the chat.

 0800 061 4082